personal pronouns to address people informally (ty “you”) and formally (vy “you”)

 Installing the Ukrainian Keyboard Go to the menu option For Students > Ukrainian keyboard.

 Standard vs Phonetic Layout There are two main Ukrainian keyboard layouts: standard (ЙЦУКЕН) and phonetic (sometimes also called mnemonic/homophonic).

 Standard keyboard layout This is the default keyboard layout for desktop and mobile devices and is the most commonly used in Ukraine.
 However, it has a steeper learning curve for an English-speaking person.

+Phonetic keyboard layout This keyboard layout is popular with Westerners learning Ukrainian as it maps the Ukrainian letters to the English qwerty keyboard so that the letters either have the same sound or same shape.
 For example, Ukrainian М is very similar to English M in appearance and sound.
 Other letters such as Д look less similar, but this letter has the same sound as an English D. And Ukrainian X is matched with English X based on the similar shape.